PeterCamilleri/CX16/docs/vm_ip.md

 #### Option 4 fetch

-With the help of the above subroutines, our actual fetch code is simply
+With the help of the above subroutines, our actual fetch code is simply:

       lda     (vm_ip)        ; Grab the next byte. inc     vm_ip          ; Step the vm_ip.